Ivan Sutherland's Head-Mounted Display

 The Immersive Archive has created a VR simulation of "Ivan Sutherland's HMD" which was captured with high-resolution photogrammetric scanning technologies.
 In collaboration with The Computer History Museum, we studied the Sutherland archival materials and interviewed his colleagues Bob Sproull and Harry Lewis to recreate the Sutherland lab as accurately as possible.

-Sutherland's HMD VR Experience (Coming Soon)
+Download Sutherland's HMD VR Experience (739MB)

 Ivan Sutherland is a computer scientist and one of the pioneers in the field of computer graphics and human-computer interaction.
 He is known for his work on the "head-mounted display" (HMD), which is a wearable device that allows users to see computer-generated graphics overlaid onto their view of the real world.
 Sutherland's HMD, was one of the earliest examples of augmented reality technology and was developed in the 1960s while he was at Harvard University.